kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) As a result of the malfunction of any other component.

-\(g\) *Heater exhaust.* Each heater exhaust system must meet the requirements of §§29.1121 and 29.1123.
+\(g\) *Heater exhaust.* Each heater exhaust system must meet the requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1121   General.|§29.1121]] and 29.1123.
 In addition—

 \(1\) Each exhaust shroud must be sealed so that no flammable fluids or hazardous quantities of vapors can reach the exhaust systems through joints; and